geobtaa/data-api/docs/gazetteer_data_management.md

 ### Gazetteer-Specific Notes

+#### BTAA Geoportal
+1. Downloads BTAA Geoportal data
+2. Processes it into the required format

+#### GeoNames
+1. Downloads US-specific GeoNames data
+2. Extracts and processes the data into a tab-delimited format

+#### OCLC FAST (Faceted Application of Subject Terminology)
+1. Downloads the FAST Geographic MARCXML dataset
+2. Extracts the MARCXML file from the ZIP archive
+3. Stores the MARCXML file in the data directory for processing by the importer

 #### Who's on First (WOF)
 1. Downloads the SQLite database
 2. Exports the following tables to CSV: